 If those rules are broken by the defendant, any suspended penalties will likely be reinstated and can include additional penalties.

 A judge may eliminate or lessen jail time if the defendant in a DUI conviction case agrees to conditions like random drug testing, a promise to not drive, a guarantee they will only drive under limited conditions, or a payment of a fine.
 If these conditions are violated, the original punishment the defendant was facing, like jail time, may be reinstated along with other punishments like fines, additional fees, license revocation, and mandatory testing.

 When a probation violation is discovered and reported, the court may conduct a probation revocation hearing.
 If it’s found that the defendant violated probation by breaking the law, the probation revocation hearing will likely take place after the hearing for the new offense.
 Any defendant accused of violating probation is entitled to written notification of the time, place, and reason for the probation revocation hearing.

 If you’re on probation for a DUI conviction and you violated the conditions of your DUI probation, speak with a criminal defense attorney who specializes in DUI immediately.
-Call the Schwartz Law Group today to talk about your probation violation and DUI charges.
+Call the Schwartz Criminal Defense Firm today to talk about your probation violation and DUI charges.